bsherin/tacticdocs/docs/Matplotlib-Tiles.rst

 as it would a matplotlib figure. ``render_content`` can do other work, but it must call ‘draw_plot’, and then ‘create_figure_html’ to generate the html for the tile.
 Note that ‘draw_plot’ will also be called each time the user resizes the tile.
-Note that ‘draw_plot’ will also be called each time the user resizes the tile.

 In most cases, you’ll want the first line of ``draw_plot`` to be